Nyakorare/GuestGo/README.md

 5) **Feedback Survey (Visitor/Guest)**
    - Guests receive an ISO 25010 survey covering eight quality characteristics plus overall satisfaction.
    - Responses are stored via Supabase RPCs and surfaced in dashboards/exports.
+   - Visit completion emails include direct links to feedback surveys for guests.

+6) **Visit Reschedule (Visitor → Personnel)**
+   - Visitors can request one reschedule per visit with a reason explanation.
+   - Personnel receive notification modals and can view pending requests in dashboard.
+   - Personnel can accept (with new date selection) or decline reschedule requests.
+   - System validates weekly visit limits, place limits, and date constraints on acceptance.
+   - All reschedule actions are logged in audit trail.

 ## Connected Modules, Steps, and Expected Results